massimo-zaniboni/blog-mzan/content/posts/post-010.md

 cd /writefreely && ./writefreely -c /writefreely-data/config.ini
 ```

 I put into `initial-data` also the `keys` and the `writefreely.db` of a previous instance.
-So, only during the first installation, it will start-s with the old data.
+So, only during the first installation, it will starts with the old data.

 I initialize the image with